189569400/insightconnect-workflows/workflows/Lookup_Automox_Host_From_Slack/help.md

 *This workflow will only trigger in the channel specified in the Slack workflow steps.*

-To run the workflow, @ your Slackbot in the specific Slack channel along with the command "lookup-host" followed by the IP address or hostname.
+To run the workflow, @ your Slackbot in the specific Slack channel along with the command "lookup-automox-host" followed by the IP address or hostname.

 For example:

-* `@Rapid7 InsightConnect lookup-host hostname1`
+* `@Rapid7 InsightConnect lookup-automox-host hostname1`
-* `@Rapid7 InsightConnect lookup-host 127.0.0.1`
+* `@Rapid7 InsightConnect lookup-automox-host 127.0.0.1`

 The workflow will post responses in a thread of the original message.